On entry into the school each pupil is allocated a House:

 Mr Tim Peters Housemaster of Courtenay

-Clifford is a Day House for senior girls aged 13 to 18 years (sixth form inclusive), opened in September 2018 in order to sustain the 1:1 pastoral care upon which SLC prides itself.
-The House is equipped with a kitchenette, fridge and small computer area, in addition to the usual lounge and study spaces, which includes a beautiful, airy atrium.
+Clifford is a Day House for senior girls aged 13 to 18 years (Sixth Form inclusive), opened in September 2018 in order to sustain the 1:1 pastoral care upon which SLC prides itself.
+The House is equipped with a kitchenette, fridge, changing room and small computer area, in addition to the usual lounge and study spaces, which includes a beautiful, airy atrium.
 The spaces are largely communal to encourage mixing between year groups.

-Ms Humphrys (Housemistress), along with her wonderful tutor team, attempt to keep a sense of community, kindness and respect as the values at the very core of the House.
-The staff are as much a part of the House as the girls and successes, setbacks and achievements are all shared by us all.
+Mrs Hodge (Housemistress), along with her wonderful tutor team, attempt to keep a sense of community, kindness and respect as the values at the very core of the House.
+The staff are as much a part of the House as the girls and successes, setbacks and achievements are shared by us all.
 This is hopefully reflected in the care, mentor structures and bond between the girls.
 We pride ourselves on being a dynamic group which nurtures individual personalities and interests, but with an overarching feel of community and togetherness.
-This year, the sixth form students have taken on a key role in mentoring younger pupils, with some excellent success stories.

 Cake Friday and hot chocolate are an absolute staple of Clifford life and this extended even into lockdown, where the girls produced a host of gorgeous bakes without a soggy bottom in sight; Mary Berry, eat your heart out!
-The girls competed to bake the best ‘showstopper’ this year as we sadly weren’t able to taste their efforts due to the pandemic.
 Our theory is that there’s not a great deal which can’t be resolved with a good chat over a cup of hot chocolate and a piece of cake!
-We’re looking forward to a little slice of normality (and taste testing!) resuming in September.

-Clifford are the reigning Sports Day champions for both the Junior (years 9 and 10) and Senior girls (years 11, 12 and 13) as of 2021 and are looking to maintain their title next year.
-This year also saw the Junior Girls reign victorious in the tug of war, something we hope to extend to the seniors next year.
-Ms Humphrys has assigned a strict diet of carbs and cake in the interim!
+Clifford are the reigning Sports Day champions for the Junior girls (Years 9 and 10), but sadly missed out on pole position this year with the Senior girls (Years 11, 12 and 13).
+However, we are looking to maintain the Junior title in 2024 and regain our first place with the Seniors next year.
+Mrs Hodge has assigned a strict diet of carbs and cake in the interim!

 A message from the Housemistress

-“Being a Housemistress is one of the most challenging but rewarding roles in education.
-It has been a privilege and a pleasure to watch these young women grow into the House we are now and I think their relationships with staff and one another, achievements and outlooks speak for themselves.
-As houseparents, we are the front line of communication for both parents and the pupils within our care and it’s hugely important to me to forge strong relationships early on in a student’s school journey.
+As House Parents, we are the front line of communication for both parents and the pupils within our care and it’s hugely important to me to forge strong relationships early on in a student’s school journey.
 I also try to encourage the girls to take on roles of leadership and direction to encourage them to better support one other when the time comes.
-With this in mind, my focus next year will be on the development of the peer mentor structures within the House.”
+I really can’t wait to get started with the role of Housemistress, one of the most challenging but rewarding roles in education.
+I feel energetic, enthusiastic and ambitious.
+We have a wonderful tutor team, a new Deputy Housemistress and a wonderful group of girls.
+The future looks bright.”

 Deacon House is one of two senior boys’ boarding day at St Lawrence College.
 With the increase in school numbers the house was re-opened in 2019 after it’s closure in the early 1980’s after being a boy’s day house here in the late 1970s and 80s.’Mr Rod Wilkening, a current teacher of Computer Studies, was himself a pupil and member of Deacon House during those original years, and is now the Deputy Housemaster.
 Deacon sports the predominant colour of green in the ties and our house t-shirts are a rich bottle green.